 The Modern Greek Language Teaching Center of the National and Kapodistrian University of Athens has been functioning since the 1950s and nowadays it is the largest of its kind in the world.
-It constitutes an independent academic unit of the National and Kapodistrian University of Athens with the aim of teaching, promoting. strengthening, and disseminating the new Greek language as a second / foreign language, certifying its level of knowledge and Greek culture, the development of all kinds of actions and collaborations in the context of achieving its goals and the internship of the students of the study programs of NKUA, related to the subject module of Center's actions.
+It constitutes an independent academic unit of the National and Kapodistrian University of Athens with the aim of teaching, promoting, strengthening, and disseminating the new Greek language as a second / foreign language, certifying its level of knowledge and Greek culture, the development of all kinds of actions and collaborations in the context of achieving its goals and the internship of the students of the study programs of NKUA, related to the subject module of Center's actions.
 For achieving its goals, it is in direct and continuous collaboration with the School of Philosophy of the National and Kapodistrian University of Athens.

-Opportunity to learn the Greek language: The Modern Greek Language School provides the possibility of the organization of programs for learning the Greek language for the students of the Program.
+Opportunity to learn the Greek language: The Modern Greek Language Teaching Center provides the opportunity of organizing Greek Language-learning programs to the students of the Program.
 Students who will attend Greek language courses will have the opportunity to take language competency tests If they wish to.
 The Program provides complementary one-year courses for A1-A2 level to first-year students.

-E-Mail: info@greekcourses.uoa.gr
+E-Mail: info@greekcourses.uoa.gr Website: https://en.greekcourses.uoa.gr/

-Website: http://www.greekcourses.uoa.gr